 "You're not angry with me, are you?
 I didn't think you'd go, but I had to ask, I had to."

 "Angry, of course I'm not angry.
 In fact, you've made me feel good.
 Tell you what, as it's your twenty-first tomorrow and I won't see you, I'll give you your birthday kiss now."

-The lad's face was filled with delight as I stood up and then sat on his lap.
-I put my arms around him and started to kiss him with a simulated passion.
-It amused me when I felt his aroused state moving against my thigh.
-I was beginning to get excited myself and I thought it was time to break away, but as I was about to I heard a voice behind me.
+The lad's face was filled with delight as she stood up and then sat on his lap.
+She put her arms around him and started to kiss him with a simulated passion.
+It amused her when she felt his aroused state moving against her thigh.
+She was beginning to get excited herself and she thought it was time to break away, but as she was about to she heard a voice behind her.

 "Hello, Jane, enjoying yourself?"